 In short, iatrogenic illness needs to be considered when taking any medication, consulting any doctor including your chiropractor and orthodontist, and even when considering what you do or don't eat.

 For example, doctoring yourself with high cholesterol foods will likely sooner or later cause iatrogenic illness, a heart attack or stroke.
 Likewise, doctoring yourself with a low-fibre diet will surely give you serious constipation with the attendant risk of bowel cancer.
 That's why I eat Hummus almost every day.
-Very simple to make in your own kitchen following this AUTHENIC HUMMUS RECIPE ... make it in only five minutes.
+Very simple ... make it in only five minutes.

 In short, many and even most illnesses come about when we try to be the doctor; self-caused disease may be the result.